StairwayB/pundit_roles/README.md

 If you are already using Pundit, this should not conflict with any of Pundit's existing functionality.
 You may use Pundit's features as well as the features from this gem interchangeably.
+(the only exception here, is that Pundit's @record has been renamed to @resource)

 Please note that this gem is not affiliated with Pundit or it's creators, but it very much appreciates the work that they did with their great authorization system.